 The biggest challenge was to appoint staff within this section.
-This process was completed during 2014/2015 with the filling of all critical positions namely Chief Chemist, one Chemist and three Samplers.
+This process was completed during 2014/2015 with the filling of all critical positions, namely a chief chemist, a chemist and three samplers.

-The focus will also be on Water Pollution Control, especially on industries' monitoring of permits and effluent discharge and any illegal discharge to any water resources.
+The focus will also be on water pollution control, especially on industries' monitoring of permits and effluent discharge and any illegal discharge to any water resources.
 This will ensure the water quality improvement of the Berg River and other water resources.
 The emphasis will be on monitoring and prosecution to detect the pollution sources and to react proactively.